April to 7 May 1942 – Lt Gen Sir William George Sheddon Dobbie

 Cmd Conv Depôt (250 beds)

-Medical units Malta June 1942.
-British Other Ranks (BOR), Maltese Other Ranks (MOR), Queen Alexandra Nurses (QA), Voluntary Aid Detachment (VAD) of the British Red Cross.
+Medical units June 1942 from Crew F A E. British Other Ranks (Br OR), Maltese Other Ranks (Mlt OR), Queen Alexandra Nurses (QA), Voluntary Aid Detachment (VAD) of the British Red Cross.